-Normally, video slots offer us big wins based around what symbols are collected and their jackpots remain fixed.
+A regular slot offers us big wins based around what symbols are collected, and their jackpots remain fixed.
 For example, a winning combination of 5 wilds may reward you with a 500x coin prize.
 This would be considered the jackpot prize of the game and stays at the same amount always.

-However progressive jackpot slots are different because, as the name suggests, their jackpot value grows or falls.
+However progressive games are different because, as the name suggests, their jackpot value grows or falls.
 They accumulate a jackpot the more than people play and will keep rising until the prize is claimed.
 After this, the jackpot will start all over again.

-Progressive jackpots get their prize funds from the money wagered on the slot.
-For all the bets placed yet lost on a progressive jackpot, a percentage of the money is added to the jackpot.
+Progressive jackpots get their money prize funds from the money wagered on the game.
+In blackjack or video poker, for instance, the bets you lose on poor hands count towards the jackpot.
+In slots, for every the bet placed yet lost on a progressive jackpot, a percentage of the money is added to the jackpot.
 So, the more players, the bigger the jackpot is likely to become.

-This is why progressive jackpots can reach such high values, as until someone claims the prize the money just keeps piling up.
-Once a jackpot is claimed, you'll notice the slot falls to a more modest prize amount, which is usually around the same value as the big prize on a normal video slot.
+This is why these jackpots can reach such high values, as until someone claims the prize the money just keeps piling up.
+Once a jackpot is claimed, you'll notice the progressive prize amount falls to a more modest number, which is usually around the same value as the big prize on a normal video slot.
 The process restarts again immediately.

 Network jackpots can be hosted by multiple casinos at a time and can be played all over the world.
 This allows the jackpot to accumulate masses of money as there's so many people playing!
 Moreover, once players notice that a jackpot has soared, they'll play more often to try and win, meaning the jackpot grows even larger!

-It seem's like a con right?
+It seems like a con right?
 Why would any slot-developer or casino want to pay out figures in the millions to any Tom, Dick or Harry?
-It makes you wonder whether progressive jackpot slots are harder to win that normal slots.
+It makes you wonder whether popular progressive jackpots are harder to win that a normal slot.
 Well, there is some mathematics behind the scenes, but it's definitely more simple than you'd think.

 It makes sense that to get your hands on a bigger jackpot you'd have to fork out more money but, fortunately, that's completely wrong!
-In fact, progressive jackpots rarely cost more to play than regular slots.
+In fact, popular progressive jackpots rarely cost more to play than a regular slot machine.
 There are some games where you need to qualify for the jackpot, which is usually dependent on your bet size, however most slots accept every wagers size as eligible for the jackpot.
-You can enjoy progressive jackpot slot like you would regular games, collecting smaller prizes for winning combinations.
+You can enjoy progressive jackpot slot like you would regular games, collecting smaller real money prizes for winning combinations.
 The only difference is that you have the additional chance to claim that huge jackpot.